Toward Cybersecurity-Expert Small Language Models

 In addition to practical deployability, such a model must support core capabilities in the cybersecurity domain.
 It requires deep technical grounding across multiple domains: operating systems, computer networks, cloud platforms, identity and access management, and enterprise security controls \citep{li2021comprehensive, aslan2023comprehensive}.
-Such a model should also understand organizational security monitoring and visibility, including how to interpret and digest telemetry from diverse systems.
-Most importantly, the model needs to incorporate comprehensive understanding of threats that includes attacker tactics, techniques, and procedures (TTPs), as well as software vulnerabilities, configuration weaknesses, adversary tooling, and probable attack paths.
-It must also align with security operation workflows, covering hypothesis-driven threat hunting, investigation, severity assessment, and generation of precise detection and remediation steps.
-Finally, such a model must connect the dots across these domains, reason effectively over partial and noisy evidence, and deliver defensible conclusions that are accurate and reliable for mission-critical decisions.
+Most importantly, the model needs to incorporate comprehensive understanding of threats that includes attacker tactics, techniques, and procedures (TTPs), as well as software vulnerabilities, weaknesses, adversary tooling, and probable attack paths.
+It must also align with security operation workflows, covering hypothesis-driven threat hunting, investigation, and severity assessment.
+Finally, such a model must connect the dots, reason effectively over security evidences, and deliver defensible conclusions that are accurate and reliable.

-In earlier work \citeauthor{levi2025cyberpal}, took an initial step in this direction.
+In earlier work, \citeauthor{levi2025cyberpal} took an initial step in this direction.
 They introduced SecKnowledge, a domain-knowledge-driven cybersecurity instruction dataset built through a multi-phase generation process anchored in expert curation, along with SecKnowledge-Eval, a comprehensive evaluation suite covering a wide range of cybersecurity tasks.
 Models fine-tuned on SecKnowledge demonstrated significant improvements over baseline methods, highlighting the effectiveness of expert-guided instruction design and domain-specific evaluation in advancing cybersecurity LLMs.

-In this paper, we take a substantial step toward a practical security model for threat management and security operations: \begin{itemize} \item \textbf{SecKnowledge~2.0.} We propose a dataset enrichment pipeline that incorporates domain expertise via expert-in-the-loop schema-driven formatting, and applies multi-source, multi-step grounding to improve reasoning traces for security tasks and overall data quality.
+This work takes a substantial step toward a practical security model for threat management and security operations: \begin{itemize} \item \textbf{SecKnowledge~2.0.} We propose a dataset enrichment pipeline that incorporates domain expertise via expert-in-the-loop schema-driven formatting, and applies multi-source, multi-step grounding to improve reasoning traces for security tasks and overall data quality.

 \item \textbf{Suite of cybersecurity-expert SLMs.} We train a suite of cybersecurity-focused SLMs, ranging from 4B to 20B parameters, that reason over complex threats and map domain knowledge to setting-specific analyses and recommendations.